kemasuda/jnkepler/README.md

 *A differentiable N-body model for multi-planet systems.*

 `jnkepler` is a Python package for modeling photometric and radial velocity data of multi-planet systems via N-body integration.
 Built with [JAX](https://jax.readthedocs.io/en/latest/index.html), it leverages automatic differentiation for efficient computation of model gradients.
 This enables seamless integration with gradient-based optimizers and Hamiltonian Monte Carlo methods, including the No-U-Turn Sampler (NUTS) in [NumPyro](https://num.pyro.ai).
-The package is particularly suited for efficiently sampling from multi-planet posteriors involving a larger number of parameters and strong degeneracy.
+The package is particularly suited for efficiently sampling from multi-planet posteriors involving a large number of parameters and strong degeneracy.

 ## Subpackages